Chamunda: Association with Matrikas

-In the Vishnudharmottara Purana - where the Matrikas are compared to vices - Chamunda is considered as a manifestation of depravity.
-Every matrika is considered guardian of a direction.
+In the Vishnudharmottara Purana - where the Matrikas are compared to vices - Chamunda is considered a manifestation of depravity.
+Every matrika is considered the guardian of a direction.
 Chamunda is assigned the direction of south-west.

 Chamunda, being a Matrika, is considered one of the chief Yoginis, who are considered to be daughters or manifestations of the Matrikas.
 In the context of a group of sixty-four yoginis, Chamunda is believed to have created seven other yoginis, together forming a group of eight.
 In the context of eighty-one yoginis, Chamunda heads a group of nine yoginis.

 Worship

 A South Indian inscription describes ritual sacrifices of sheep to Chamunda.
-In Bhavabhuti's eighth century Sanskrit play, Malatimadhva describes a devotee of the goddess trying to sacrifice the heroine to Chamunda's temple, near a cremation ground, where the goddess temple is.
-A stone inscription at Gangadhar, Rajasthan, deals with a construction to a shrine to Chamunda and the other Matrikas, "who are attended by Dakinis" (female demons) and rituals of daily Tantric worship (Tantrobhuta) like the ritual of Bali (offering of grain).
+In Bhavabhuti's eighth-century Sanskrit play, Malatimadhva describes a devotee of the goddess trying to sacrifice the heroine to Chamunda's temple, near a cremation ground, where the goddess temple is.
+A stone inscription at Gangadhar, Rajasthan, deals with the construction of a shrine to Chamunda and the other Matrikas, "who are attended by Dakinis" (female demons) and rituals of daily Tantric worship (Tantrobhuta) like the ritual of Bali (offering of grain).
+Chamunda puja is a part of Sandhi Puja, a key ritual during Durga Puja.
+During Sandhi Puja, which takes place between the final 24 minutes of Ashtami and the first 24 minutes of Nabami, Goddess Durga is worshipped in her Chamunda form.

-The Chapa dynasty worshiped her as their Kuladevi.
-The Kutch Gurjar Kshatriyas worship her as Kuladevi and temples are in Sinugra and Chandiya.
-Alungal family, a lineage of Mukkuva caste — (Hindu caste of seafarer origin) in Kerala — worship Chamundi in Chandika form, as Kuladevta and temple is in Thalikulam village of Thrissur, Kerala.
-This is an example of Chamunda worship across caste sects.